tombye/trexit/_posts/2017-08-18-brilliant-basel.markdown

 - Roz had to tell him when to go left and right a bit
 - he missed all the naked sunbathers along the banks (poor Tom)

 Anyway, once you're in and going, it's amazing.
-The city zooms past and it feels like you're seeing the city from a whole new perspective when you pass under the bridges.
+The city zooms past and it feels like you're seeing it from a whole new perspective when you pass under the bridges.
 When you're done it's easy enough to swim to shore.

 We were very pleased with ourselves when we got out.